 - Using course content to help students reflect upon the value of active learning and provide them with some of the introductory skills they need to become active learners.

 Current UWG faculty and staff who have a Master's or terminal degree can apply to teach XIDS 2002; staff members must obtain faculty status if selected to teach.
-Interested instructors should reference the FYS Proposal Guide 2019 - 2020 (PDF, 124KB).
-Contact Ryan Bronkema, Director of First-Year Academic Programs, with any questions.
+Interested instructors should contact Jenna Harte, Assistant Director of Academic Transition Programs, with any questions.

 Instructors who teach a FYS section will receive a $2,000 stipend if the seminar is taught beyond assigned courses or workload.
 Instructors can elect to receive the stipend in the form of:

 - Must request by May 1, 2020

 - Email Jenna Harte (Assistant Director of ATP) at firstname.lastname@example.org.

 - Approved Uses of Professional Development (PDF, 96KB)

 - Split compensation